LinkedMink/node-route53-dynamic-dns/README.md

   - Can be used for health checks
   - Outputs current IP and managed records

-## Getting Started
+## Prerequisites

-### Prerequisite

 - NodeJS 16
 - Hosted Zones with AWS Route 53

+## Usage

+The README will focus on running the app as a user (see [Additional Documentation](#additional-documentation) for build and dev info)

 ### Background Service

-You can run the package as a self-contained executable background process and configure your system to run it in the backgound.
+You can run the [npm package](https://www.npmjs.com/package/@linkedmink/node-route53-dynamic-dns) as a self-contained executable and configure your system to run it in the backgound.
+Install the package globally.

 ```sh
 npm install -g @linkedmink/node-route53-dynamic-dns